Cyber Operations Major (SCY)

 Upper class Cyber Operations majors may engage in independent study, or participate in summer internships with the National Security Agency, the Defense Information Systems Agency, Defense Intelligence Agency, or the Naval Research Labs.
 Annually, a select group of Cyber Operations majors participate with midshipmen from the Computer Science and Information Technology majors in the Service Academy Cyber Defense Exercise.
 Foreign travel designed to expand awareness of international cyber operations and cyber security may also be possible.

-Cyber Operations graduates may be selected, depending on billet availability and competitiveness, into the Information Professional (IP) and Information Warfare (IW) career options.
-IP officers harness technology, information and knowledge to ensure battlespace dominance and IW officers conduct a wide range of cyber warfare operations.
+Cyber Operations graduates may be selected, depending on billet availability and competitiveness, into the Information Professional (IP) and Cryptologic Warfare Officer (CW) career options.
+IP officers harness technology, information and knowledge to ensure battlespace dominance and CW officers conduct a wide range of cyber warfare operations.
 Cyber Security and Cyber Operations are one of the fastest growing industries and fields in the United States.
 A degree in Cyber Operations can lead to a highly successful career in the Navy and Marine Corps, or in the government and private sectors.